forehalo/materialize-blog/readme.md

 > php artisan key:generate
 > ```

-Then
+### Configure accessibility

 ```
 chmod 777 -R storage/
 chmod 777 -R bootstrap/cache/
 ```

 to ensure these two folder are writable.
-Almost right here.

 Configure your `.env` file at the root directory to ensure that you have put right configurations used to connect database.